rguerillot/RM-seq/README.md

 ## Outputs

-RM-seq produces a tap-separated output file called amplicons.effect with the following columns:
+RM-seq produces a tap-separated output file called amplicons.effect where each raw correspond to a consensus amplicon (a genetic variant in the sequenced population):

 Column | Example | Description
 -------|---------|------------
-barcode | GACACAACTGAGATTA | The sequence of the barcode sample | Rifampicin1 | The output folder name aa_mutation | H481N | The annotation of the amino acid change (Histidine residue 481 substituted by Asparagine) start |  481 | start coordinate of the mutation
+barcode | GACACAACTGAGATTA | sequence of the barcode sample | Rifampicin1 | output folder name
+prot_mutation | H481N | annotation of the amino acid change (Histidine residue 481 substituted by Asparagine)
+prot_start |  481 | start coordinate of the mutation
-end | 481 | end coordinate of the mutation
+prot_end | 481 | end coordinate of the mutation
+nuc_mutation | C1443G | annotation of the nucleotide change
+nuc_start | 1443 | start coordinate of the nucleotide change
+nuc_end | 1443 | end coordinate of the nucleotide change
-orf | VRPPDKNNRFVGLYCTLV... | the protein sequence of the consensus sequence dna | GGTTAGACCACCCGATAA... | The dna sequence of the consensus sequence
+prot | VRPPDKNNRFVGLYCTLV... | protein sequence of the consensus sequence dna | GGTTAGACCACCCGATAA... | dna sequence of the consensus sequence reference_barcode | CTGACACGTCCTGAAG | barcode of the identical consesnsus amplicon used for annotation

 The other files produced by RM-seq are:

 File name | Description
 ----------|------------
-amplicons.nuc | Multifasta file containing all the consensus nucleotide sequence (header of sequence is the barcode) amplicons.orf | Multifasta file containing all the consensus protein sequence (header of sequence is the barcode) amplicons.barcodes | Table with the count of each barcode sequence amplicons.cdhit | Multifasta file containing all the unique consensus nucleotide sequence (header of sequence is the barcode)
+amplicons.barcodes | Table with the count of each barcode sequence amplicons.fna | Multifasta file containing all the consensus nucleotide sequence (header of sequence is the barcode) amplicons.faa | Multifasta file containing all the consensus protein sequence (header of sequence is the barcode) amplicons.fna.cdhit | Multifasta file containing all the unique consensus nucleotide sequence (header of sequence is the barcode) amplicons.faa.cdhit | Multifasta file containing all the unique consensus amino acid sequence (header of sequence is the barcode)

 ## Issues

 Please report problems to the [Issues Page](https://github.com/rguerillot/RM-seq/issues).

-## Author
+## Authors

 Romain Guerillot | Torsten Seemann | Mark B Schultz (github: schultzm)